Bromwich Hall - The Manor House Museum

 The construction of its great hall is thought to be the earliest of this type of construction in the country in a standing building.

-The Manor House Museum is open for special events and activities, school holiday fun, Bank Holiday Mondays and much more throughout the year and free guided tours between the end of July and the middle of September on Sundays as advertised on the 'What's On' section of the Museum Service web pages.
+Bromwich Hall - The Manor House Museum is normally open for special events and activities, school holiday fun, some Bank Holiday Mondays and much more throughout the year and free guided tours and self-guided visits are available in the spring and summer on Sundays and Mondays as listed below; and at other times throughout the year as advertised on the 'What's On' section of the Museum Service web pages.
+However due to Covid 19 we will be open for a limited series of open days.
+Click the what's on link to find out more.

 NB: during school holidays, family activities take presidence so some rooms may be closed or have restricted access and the site will be busy with families during the week.
 Check out our what's on page to make the most of your visit.